o7q/KineticDamage/README.md

 <img src="assets/icon/icon_shadow.png" width=40%>

 # KineticDamage
-A Minecraft mod that scales damage and knockback with kinetic energy.
+A Minecraft mod that scales damage and knockback with kinetic energy.\
+*This mod is still in development.*

 # Configuration
 ```properties